Woody Allen: 1977–1989: Established career

 A Midsummer Night's Sex Comedy (1982) was the first movie Allen made with Mia Farrow, who stepped into Diane Keaton's role when Keaton was shooting Reds.
-He next directed Zelig, in which he starred as a man whose appearance transforms to match that of those around him.
-Radio Days, a film about his childhood in Brooklyn and the importance of the radio, co-starred Farrow in a part Allen wrote for her.
-Time magazine called The Purple Rose of Cairo one of the 100 best films of all time.
-Allen has called it one of his three best films, with Stardust Memories and Match Point.
-In 1989, Allen and directors Francis Ford Coppola and Martin Scorsese made New York Stories, an anthology film about New Yorkers.
-Vincent Canby called Allen's contribution, Oedipus Wrecks, "priceless".
+He directed and starred in Zelig (1983) as a man who changes appearance to match those around him.
+Farrow and Jeff Daniels starred in The Purple Rose of Cairo (1985), a fantasy inspired by Buster Keaton's Sherlock Junior (1924), in which a projectionist walks into a movie.
+In Allen's film, a character walks out of a movie and into real life.
+Hannah and Her Sisters (1986) won Oscars for Best Supporting Actor (Michael Caine), Best Supporting Actress (Dianne Wiest) and Best Original Screenplay (Allen).
+Radio Days (1987), about growing up in the Golden Age of Radio, has an ensemble cast and period music.
+Crimes and Misdemeanors (1989) is a dark comedy starring Martin Landau.
+Allen, Francis Ford Coppola, and Martin Scorsese made New York Stories (1989), an anthology film about New Yorkers.
+Canby called Allen's contribution, Oedipus Wrecks, "priceless".